AtakamaLLC/lint-diffs/README.md

 always_report=(E.*|W.*)
 ```

 In this example, a flake8 and pylint are run on every diff file ending in `.py`.
-Additionally a ruby linter has been added.
+Additionally, a ruby linter has been added.

 To add new linters:
  - The linter has to report to stdout